fkarg/fkarg.github.io/drafts/everything-f*cked.md

 tags:
 - book
 ---
-Review of Mark Mansons book that aims 'for a better life and better world and could not be more needed right now.'
+Review of Mark Manson's book that aims 'for a better life and better world and could not be more needed right now.'

 * TOC